 The Royal Hawaiian opened in 1927.
 This “Pink Palace of the Pacific” is located slap band in the center of the famed Waikiki Beach.
 With 528 rooms and suites, The Royal Hawaiian features modern comfort, indigenous accents, and refined luxury.
 In the Royal Beach Tower, each room provides an intimate lanai for a private vantage point of the sparkling Pacific Ocean.
 In the Historic Building, fresh and elegant guest rooms.
 The resort’s signature restaurant, Azure Restaurant, is perched along the Waikiki beachfront and serves some of the best seafood in Waikiki and in Honolulu.

 This is my second favourite hotel in Waikiki and is the ninth best hotel in Hawaii.
 It is part of the Sheraton Luxury Collection and you can get upgrades and free breakfast at all Luxury Collection Starwood Hotels if you book with our luxury travel concierge.

-Last time I stayed in this hotel was just before Christmas and there was a charming Christmas train set in the foyer with sparkling snow and a train making it’s way around this tiny mountains and through petite tunnels.
-It is one of three main memories of my stay here.
-The other two moments that stick with me are sitting on the rocking chairs on the balcony to the front of the hotel, looking out to the main street, watching people walk by and just relaxing in the heat.
+The last time I stayed in this hotel was just before Christmas and there was a charming Christmas train set in the foyer with sparkling snow and a train making it’s way around these tiny mountains and through petite tunnels.
+It is one of the three main memories of my stay here.
+The other two moments that stick with me are sitting on the rocking chairs on the balcony to the front of the hotel, looking out to the main street, watching people walk by, and just relaxing in the heat.